Otoya Yamaguchi: 1960 Anpo protests

 Akao was virulently anti-communist and strongly pro-United States.
 Thus when left-wing protesters, led by Asanuma and the Japan Socialist Party, staged the massive Anpo protests against the 1960 revision of the U.S.-Japan Security Treaty (known as "Anpo" in Japanese), Akao became convinced that Japan was on the verge of a communist revolution and mobilized his followers to stage counter-protests.
 Yamaguchi participated in these counter-protest activities, and was arrested and released 10 times over the course of 1959 and 1960, within his first six months since joining Akao's party.

+Yamaguchi's involvement with the Greater Japan Patriotic Party involved aggressive anti-communist actions, including disrupting left-wing events with propaganda, which led to repeated arrests (at least 10–17 documented incidents in 1959–1960) for offenses such as assault (throwing glue at opponents, striking individuals), obstruction of public duties, property damage, violence, and power abuse.

+Examples include driving propaganda vehicles into venues (causing injuries), physical clashes with leftists and police during Anpo protests, and repeated violations despite parental and party leader warnings to curb aggression.

+Due to this chronic pattern of violence, he was placed under four years of protective observation, indicating a disregard for legal consequences.

 Over the course of his participation in the Anpo protests, Yamaguchi became further disillusioned with Akao's leadership, which he felt was not radical enough.
 In his testimony to the police after the assassination of Asanuma, Yamaguchi stated that Akao was always talking about taking out left-wing leaders, but was only interested in protests and media coverage, and that Akao would stop him if he ever tried to act on his words.
-Later in the interview, he stated that he had resigned from Akao's party in order to "lay [his] hands on a weapon" and be free to take more "decisive action."
+Later in the interview, he stated that he had resigned from Akao's party in order to "lay [his] hands on a weapon" and be free to take more "decisive action".

+Akao, who had known Asanuma since their time on Miyake-jima, described him as “a good person, which makes it regrettable to deal with him” (善人だから始末に悪い), a comment some sources suggest influenced Yamaguchi’s motives alongside Asanuma’s statement labeling American imperialism as the common enemy of Japan and China, as recorded in Yamaguchi’s Memorial of Severing the Traitor.
+Despite this recognition of Asanuma’s personal character, Akao later celebrated Yamaguchi’s act.

+Alongside Akao's influence, Yamaguchi was also inspired by the doctrine of the religious movement Seichō no Ie, particularly through founder Masaharu Taniguchi's writings such as Tennō Zettai-ron to Sono Eikyō (Absolute Theory of the Emperor and Its Influence), which Yamaguchi credited in his interrogation records with helping him overcome personal hesitation and embrace selfless loyalty to commit the act, Asanuma himself supported the founder of this movement, Masaharu Taniguchi.
+Taniguchi affirmed that Seichō no Ie was neither opposed to the Socialist Party nor aligned with the Liberal Democratic Party.

+On 17 June 1960, when a right-wing youth attacked Jōtarō Kawakami, a Christian socialist and an adviser to the Japan Socialist Party, he commented: